nikumar1206/loco/README.md

 - we have read/write on registry. should just be write tbh.
 - use terraform to create the necessary kubernetes cluster and related resources
 - need to restrict creation on certain namespaces
+- with current github action setup, we get errors for already exists, maybe we should ignore those somehow

 #### Kube Commands